tomlobato/sys_watchdog/README.md

 By [Bettercall.io](https://bettercall.io/).

-SysWatchdog keeps your *NIX servers green by performing periodic checks and optionally actions like service restarts and notifications.
+sys_watchdog keeps your *NIX servers green by performing periodic checks and optionally actions like service restarts and notifications.

 Take 20min to install and start to think what you\`ll make with your spare time ;)